RaminHoobakht/Cpp_Project_Creator/README.md

 using of cpp project creator is very easy: it runs oly on **linux systems**.

-cpproject  my_project_path/folder_name
+cpproject  --path:project_name --project-normal
-creates a C++ project with cmake configuration and C++ terminal command compilation.
+creates a C++ project with cmake configuration and C++ terminal command compilation for single file.

-cpproject  my_project_path/folder_name postgresql
+cpproject  --path:project_name --project-postgres
-creates a C++ project with cmake configuration and C++ terminal command, with Postgresql configuration both for cmake and terminal command compilation.
+creates a C++ project with cmake configuration and C++ terminal command, with Postgresql configuration both for cmake and terminal command compilation for single file.

+cpproject  --path:project_name --project-qt-ui
+creates a GUI Qt project with cmake configuration;

+cpproject  --path:project_name --project-qt-console
+creates a Console Qt project with cmake configuration;

+for all cases it can be add these parameters:
+[--git-init] [--author:name] [--email:email@mail.com]

+for example:
+cpproject  --path:project_name --project-normal --git-init --author:name --email:email@mail.com

 ## Files Explanation
 ![files.png](files.png)